Ensono/amido.github.io/docs/nx/nx_monorepo.md

 ### Option 2: Create stacks workspace generator

-You can scaffold a brand new Stacks and Nx workspace through the **@ensono-stacks/create-stacks-workspace** plugin.
+You can scaffold a brand new Stacks and Nx workspace through the **@ensono-stacks/create-stacks-workspace** package.

 Follow the interactive questions with the below command to get started: